shader-slang/slang/docs/command-line-slangc.md

   * Profiles of the form `glsl_{vertex,tess_control,tess_eval,geometry,fragment,compute}_<version>` are supported for all GLSL language versions where the corresponding stage is supported (e.g., there is a `glsl_fragment_110`, but the earliest compute profile is `glsl_compute_430`)
   * As a convenience profiles of the form `glsl_{vertex,tess_control,tess_eval,geometry,fragment,compute}` are provided that are intended to map to the latest version of GLSL known to the Slang compiler (curently `450`)

-* `-no-checking`: Disable semantic checking as much as possible, or all files and entry points specified.
-Has no effect on Slang files, but will suppress many of Slang's error checks on HLSL/GLSL files.
-You may still get error messages when the code in those files is passed along to a downstream compiler like `fxc` or `glslang`.

 * `-target <target>`: Specifies the desired code-generation target.
 Values for `<target>` are:
   * `glsl`: GLSL source code
   * `hlsl`: HLSL source code